arms-mbon/data_workspace/LifeWatch/README.md

    * images - the data are images, stored as a single ZIP file, in MDA
    * manual observations - the data are CSV files containing manual observations, provided either as a single CSV or a zip

-**Information on ARMS4IJI_Template4PEMA_data**\n
+**Information on ARMS4IJI_Template4PEMA_data**
-For this template of the data to load into the PEMA path of the workflow, to present to the user as a selection table, the data and metadata files contain the following: TO BE WRITTEN
+For this template of the data to load into the PEMA path of the workflow, to present to the user as a selection table, the data and metadata files contain the following:
+* TO BE WRITTEN

-**Information on ARMS4IJI_Template4Images/ManualObs_data**\n
+**Information on ARMS4IJI_Template4Images/ManualObs_data**
-For this template of the data to load into the Image analysis or Manual Observations analysis paths of the workflow, to present to the user as a selection table, the data and metadata files contain the following: TO BE WRITTEN
+For this template of the data to load into the Image analysis or Manual Observations analysis paths of the workflow, to present to the user as a selection table, the data and metadata files contain the following:

-ToBeDone
+* TO BE WRITTEN

+TO BE DONE
 * rename ARMS_Samples_IJI.csv to ARMS4Tesseract_data.csv
 * rename ARMS_Samples_IJI_description.csv to ARMS4Tesserat_metadata.csv
 * appropriately rename the ldt and ttl files